halfer/php-tutorial-text/README.md

 		</div>
 	<?php endif ?>

-Once merged to this repo, pages are rebuilt manually by a script.
+Once merged to this repo, pages are rebuilt manually using a script.
+The file `project-branch` specifies the branch of the code repo to use for the diffs; this permits different versions of the chapter text to share a code repo, or to have their own, as the author decides.

+The ability to maintain different versions of the text and code will be reflected in the tutorial, so users who are currently working through the tutorial may carry on with an old version, rather than being forced to start again.

 Notes:

 - The single file format is fine for the moment, but if someone wants to see this split into separate files, that can be arranged
-- I'll add a code branch setting in this repo in due course, so multiple versions are supported.
-This allows users in the middle of the tutorial to carry on reading the version they started with
 - A good feedback loop for the text probably won't be initiated simply by making these repos public.
 I suspect good commenting tools on the site itself will also be necessary